Alcatraz East Crime Museum: Exhibits, Prices, Hours

 Temporary Exhibits

 The Alcatraz East Crime Museum has temporary exhibits as well as those that are permanent.
-These temporary exhibits feature a criminal, an important event, or other categories as it relates to crime and the judicial system.
+These temporary exhibits rotate and may feature a criminal, an important event, artifacts, or other categories as they relate to crime and the judicial system.

 What Activities Are at the Alcatraz East Museum?